Kemankeş Kara Mustafa Pasha: As a grand vizier

-Following the Ottoman conquest of Baghdad, Kemankeş Mustafa represented the Ottoman side in the consequent peace talks.
-The resulting Treaty of Zuhab, signed on 17 May 1639 between the Ottoman and Safavid Empires, provided the outline for the border between Iran and the states of Turkey and Iraq that continues to be the basis of present-day borders between the three nations.
+Following the Ottoman conquest of Baghdad, Kemankeş Mustafa represented the Ottomans in the consequent peace talks.
+The resulting Treaty of Zuhab, signed on 17 May 1639 between the Ottoman and Safavid Empires, provided the outline for the border between Iran and the states of Turkey and Iraq that continues to be the basis of present-day common borders of the three nations.

-Murad IV died on 9 February 1640, and Kemankeş Mustafa continued as a Grand Vizier during Ibrahim's reign.
+Murad IV died on 9 February 1640, and Kemankeş Mustafa continued as Grand Vizier during Ibrahim's reign.
 Ibrahim was a weak sultan, and Kemankeş Mustafa became the de facto ruler of the empire.
 Using severe methods, he ended the rebellions, balanced the budget, and reduced the number of soldiers.
 He also used his power to subdue and cause the death of other able statesmen whom he considered to be potential competitors for his post.

 Death

 Kemankeş Mustafa made many enemies.
-His most important opposition was a kind of triumvirate in the palace, formed by Kösem Sultan (the sultan's mother), Turhan Sultan (the sultan's haseki), Ayşe Sultan (Kösem Sultan daughter), Fatma Sultan (Kösem Sultan daughter), Hanzade Sultan (Kösem Sultan daughter) a charlatan named Djindji Hodja, and a vizier named Semiz Mehmed Pasha.
+His most important opposition was a palace faction formed by Kösem Sultan (the sultan's mother), Turhan Sultan (the sultan's haseki), three daughters of Kösem Sultan (Ayşe Sultan, Fatma Sultan, and Hanzade Sultan), a charlatan named Djindji Hodja, and a vizier named Semiz Mehmed Pasha.
 They began to criticize Kemankeş Mustafa vehemently.
-Although he gave his resignation several times, it was not accepted by the Sultan.
+Although he submitted his resignation several times, it was not accepted by the Sultan.
 However, the Sultan, who was initially pleased with Kemankeş Mustafa, finally dismissed him on 31 January 1644.
 A few hours later, he was executed.